 This procedure describes how to change the setup parameters of an existing file.

 - 1. Start Configurator and open the desired file.
-Refer to SetUp Using Configurator for instructions on how to do this. - 2.
-Highlight the PRO-FLO command (Figure 4-7, (1)). - 3.
-Press ENTER.
-The Pro-Flo data entry screen is displayed.
+Refer to Setup Using Configurator in this section for instructions. - 2.
+See Figure 4-7.

+Highlight the PRO-FLO command in the screen selection menu (1).